-ternational Association or Public Participation Australasia INCREASIN IG LEVEL O F PUBLIC I мраст INFORM CONSULT INVOLVE COLLABORATE EMPOWER Public Participation Goal: Public Participation Goal: Public Participation Goal: Public Participation Goal: Public Participation Goal: To provide the public with balanced and objective information to assist them in understanding the problems, alternatives, opportunities and/or solutions.
-To obtain public feedback on analysis, alternatives and/or decisions.
-To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
+ernational Association r Public Participation Australasia INCREASIN IG LEVEL O F PUBLIC II MPACT INFORM CONSULT INVOLVE COLLABORATE EMPOWER Public Participation Goal: Public Participation Goal: Public Participation Goal: Public Participation Goal: Public Participation Goal: to provide the public with palanced and objective nformation to assist them in understanding he problems, alternatives, opportunities and/or solutions.
+To obtain public feedback on analysis, alternatives and/or decisions, To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
 To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
 To place final decision-making in the hands of the public.
 Promise to the Public: Promise to the Public: Promise to the Public: Promise to the Public: Promise to the Public: We will keep You informed.
 We will keep you informed, listen to and acknowledge concerns and provide feedback on how public input influenced the decision.
 We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
 We will look to you for direct advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
 We will implement what you decide.
-Example Techniques to Consider: Example Techniques to Consider: Example Techniques to Consider: Example Techniques to Consider: Example Techniques to Consider: Fact sheets Web Sites Open houses Public comment Focus groups Surveys Public meetings • Workshops • Deliberate polling Citizen Advisory Committees Consensus building Participatory decision- making Citizen juries Baltots Delegated decisions
+Example Techniques to Consider: Example Techniques to Consider: Example Techniques to Consider: Example Techniques to Consider: Example Techniques to Consider: Fact sheets Web Sites Open houses Public comment Focus groups Surveys Public meetings • Workshops • Deliberate polling Citizen Advisory Committees Consensus building Participatory decision- making Citizen juries Ballots Delegated decisions

-12. REPORTING REQUIREMENTS
+13. REPORTING REQUIREMENTS

 Reports to Council where consultation is a desired outcome must incorporate detail about the intended methods of engagement.
+This may include a copy of the completed community engagement plan as an attachment.

 Details about plans for engagement must be included in any briefing to Council's Executive Team where community consultation is intended.

-13. COMMUNITY, BUSINESS AND SPECIAL INTEREST GROUPS
+14. COMMUNITY, BUSINESS AND SPECIAL INTEREST GROUPS